praeclarum/FunctionalMeetup/slides/index.md

 Find out which service caused problems by scanning this log

-Even record branches fo full git-like history
+Even record branches for full git-like history

 ---